EliasDerbewBelay/project-nexus-ticketing/README.md

-Great choice! 🎟️
-An **Event Booking & Ticketing System** built with **Next.js** is a powerful, professional-level project that will impress employers.
-Let’s design the full project from the ground up.

----

 # ✅ **PROJECT NEXUS — Event Booking & Ticketing System (Next.js)**

 Below is the **full blueprint**: features, system design, DB schema, architecture, and development steps.